-Canela Cervantes
+Jump

 Jump I told myself.
 Jump and you will be on the other side; where you wanted to be.
+Jump.
 Or just sit back and see everyone else run to what you could have had?

-Why won't you understand that there will have to be a risk involved?
+Jump.
+Why won't you understand that there will have to be a risk involved? lump.
 There's only freezing water, do it!
+Jump.
 Why can't you see yourself?
 I jumped.
+I fell.
+I rose back up again with a smile on my face.